Muaath5/TDLibBinaries/README.md

 | JavaScript    |  1.7.0   |       -       |        -         | Web                 | This version might not save sessions and need a login on every refresh                  |
 | TDJson        |  1.8.0   | All*[1]       | Release          | Linux/Ubuntu 20.04  | This binary is same as that of Python, PHP, and any other language that can call C libs |
 | TDJson        |  1.7.9   | All*[1]       | Release          | Linux/Ubuntu 20.04  | This binary is same as that of Python, PHP, and any other language that can call C libs |

+You can use get TDWeb binaries in [DIBgram/tdweb](https://github.com/DIBgram/tdweb)

 **Notes:**
 1. TDJson will use int64 for user IDs, So you'll need an x64 in PHP and some other programming languages